 Wealth Planning -

-Coronavirus has created many challenges for businesses and an area of discussion that has rapidly escalated in importance is around protection.
 Protection should always be an area of priority for a business, but the situation we find ourselves in has understandably brought this topic to the fore.
-Chris Allen, a Chartered Wealth Planner from our Wealth Planning team explains why it is crucial for businesses to review continuity and succession plans at this current time.
+Chris Allen, a Chartered Financial Planner in our Wealth Planning team explains why it is crucial for businesses to review continuity and succession plans at this current time.

-When reviewing continuity and succession plans, you need to consider:
+When reviewing continuity and succession plans, you should consider:

 - How would your business cope with the death of a key person that has a direct influence on the profitability of the company?